Polling vs Webhooks: When to Use One Over the Other

 Virtual webhooks

-For virtual webhooks, Unified controls:
+For virtual webhooks, the integration layer controls:

 - when data is read